The following post is from Janel of Life with Lucie and Ella.: 5-Minute Terra Cotta Birdbath

 To complete the birdbath, place the terra cotta saucer on top and center it.
 Then, fill it with water for the birds to enjoy!

 Helpful Tip: Here in Virginia, we have lots of mosquitoes that just love standing water.
-To help prevent mosquitoes from breeding in your birdbath, empty out the water every day or two and replace it with fresh clean water.
-Because the saucer is not affixed to the top of the birdbath, just lift it off and dump out the water.
+To help prevent mosquitoes from breeding in your birdbath, empty out the water every day or two and replace it with fresh, clean water.
+Because the saucer is not affixed to the top of the birdbath, just lift it off and dump it out of the water.

 - 5 Simple Tips to Create an Outdoor Living Space